the-aha-llf/the-origin/README.md

 # the origin

+#selitekk... shush, i'm playing, learning, and working.

-shush, i'm playing, learning, and working with anything that i like, that i can, and that i want. hopefully not harming and hurting the others.
+the origin is straight-line.org, that is a website as my receipt for anything while i’m playing, learning, and working with anything that i like, that i can, and that i want. hopefully not harming and hurting others.

 read more here:
 https://github.com/the-aha-llf/the-origin/wiki

-# © 2021 by @MyReceipt - AMK - AHA.
+# © 1983 by @MyReceipt - AMK - AHA.
 LLF.